 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-DHS launches ApplyMN online application for assistance programs
+ApplyMN is the online application for assistance programs

 Minnesotans in need of health care, nutrition assistance, child care assistance and emergency assistance can apply online through ApplyMN, applymn.dhs.mn.gov.
 This site allows Minnesotans for the first time to fill out a single application online for a majority of public assistance programs.

 Self-sufficiency and health care statistics report is online